-You’ll also get to learn what it’s REALLY like to be an archaeologist, find out how to dig your own Test Pit, practice your archaeological skills at home, and get some top tips on what else you can do to make your dream of being an archaeologist come true.
+You’ll also get to learn what it’s REALLY like to be an archaeologist, find out how to dig your own Test Pit, practice your archaeological skills at home, and get some top tips on what else you can do to make your dream of becoming an archaeologist come true.

 In this course, you will:

-This online course is made up of five chapters.
-Each week, we’ll send you an email inviting you to start the next chapter.
-You can follow the email prompts and do the course in bite-sized chunks, or you can storm ahead and do the whole thing in one whopper weekend sitting – whichever you prefer!
+This online course (or ‘Virtual Fieldschool’) is made up of five chapters, over five weeks.
+Each week, we’ll send you an email inviting you to start the new chapter.
+You can do each chapter in bite-sized chunks, or you can storm ahead and do it in one whopper weekend sitting – whichever you prefer!